Meet Our Therapists

-If you’re interested in beginning therapy with us, schedule a complimentary phone consultation below.
+If you’re interested in beginning therapy with us, complete a short inquiry form, and follow the link to schedule a complimentary phone consultation below.
 You are welcome to schedule and speak with more than one therapist.

 Claudia Johnson